-Lebanese Hezbollah and Syria45
+Lebanese Hezbollah and Syria

 Iran has maintained a close relationship with Hezbollah since the group was formed in 1982, and then officially unveiled in 1985, by Lebanese Shiite clerics of the pro-Iranian Lebanese Da'wa Party.
 That aid has helped Hezbollah become a major force in Lebanon's politics.
-Ahmadinejad advertised Iran's strong commitment to Hezbollah during his October 14-15, 2010, visit to Lebanon, the first by a president of the Islamic Republic of Iran, which included his visiting villages near the border with Israel.
+Ahmadinejad advertised Iran's strong commitment to Hezbollah during his October 14-15, 2010, visit to Lebanon, the first by a president of the Islamic Republic, which included his visiting villages near the border with Israel.
 Ahmadinejad did not commit any direct acts of provocation, which some feared, such as throwing stones across the Israeli border.
 Demonstrating Iran's influence in Lebanon, Lebanon's then Prime Minister Saad Hariri visited Iran on November 27, 2010, for a three-day visit.
 Hariri represents factions in Lebanon generally opposed to Hezbollah, and his visit suggested a need to try to assuage Iran.
 Iran was perceived as a political beneficiary of Hezbollah's decision in January 2011 to withdraw from the Lebanese cabinet, which led to the fall of the Hariri government and the formation of a government by Hezbollah-selectee Najib Makati, a Sunni Muslim.
 (Under a long-standing agreed political formula in Lebanon, the prime minister is a Sunni Muslim.)

 Iran has long seen Hezbollah as an instrument to exert regional influence.
-Hezbollah was responsible for several acts of anti-U.S. and anti-Israel terrorism in the 1980s and 1990s.46 Hezbollah's attacks on Israeli forces in southern Lebanon contributed to an Israeli withdrawal in May 2000, but Hezbollah maintained military forces along the border.
+Acts of terrorism by the group and its antecedents are listed in the table above.
+Hezbollah's attacks on Israeli forces in southern Lebanon contributed to an Israeli withdrawal in May 2000, but Hezbollah maintained military forces along the border.
 Hezbollah continued to remain armed and outside Lebanese government control, despite U.N.
 Security Council Resolution 1559 (September 2, 2004) that required its dismantlement.
 In refusing to disarm, Hezbollah says it was resisting Israeli occupation of some Lebanese territory (Shib'a Farms).

 Although Iran likely did not instigate Lebanese Hezbollah to provoke the July-August 2006 war, Iran has long been its major arms supplier.
 Hezbollah fired Iranian-supplied rockets on Israel's northern towns during the fighting.
-Reported Iranian shipments to Hezbollah prior to the conflict included the "Fajr" (dawn) and Khaybar series of rockets that were fired at the Israeli city of Haifa (30 miles from the border), and over 10,000 Katyusha rockets that were fired at cities within 20 miles of the Lebanese border.47 Iran also supplied Hezbollah with an unmanned aerial vehicle (UAV), the Mirsad, which Hezbollah briefly flew over the Israel-Lebanon border on November 7, 2004, and April 11, 2005; at least three were shot down by Israel during the conflict.
+Reported Iranian shipments to Hezbollah prior to the conflict included the "Fajr" (dawn) and Khaybar series of rockets that were fired at the Israeli city of Haifa (30 miles from the border), and over 10,000 Katyusha rockets that were fired at cities within 20 miles of the Lebanese border.
+45 Iran also supplied Hezbollah with an unmanned aerial vehicle (UAV), the Mirsad, which Hezbollah briefly flew over the Israel-Lebanon border on November 7, 2004, and April 11, 2005; at least three were shot down by Israel during the conflict.
+On July 14, 2006, Hezbollah apparently hit an Israeli warship with a C-802 sea-skimming missile probably provided by Iran.
+Iran also purportedly provided advice during the conflict; about 50 Revolutionary Guards Oods Force personnel were in Lebanon (down from about 2,000 when Hezbollah was formed, according to a Washington Post report of April 13, 2005) when the conflict began; that number might have increased during the conflict to help Hezbollah operate the Iran-supplied weaponry.
+Even though Hezbollah reduced its overt military presence in southern Lebanon in accordance with the conflict-related U.N.
+Security Council Resolution 1701 (July 31, 2006), Hezbollah was perceived as a victor in the war for holding out against Israel.

-45 For detail on Hezbollah, see CRS Report R41446, Hezbollah: Background and Issues for Congress, by Casey L. Addis and Christopher M. Blanchard
+&lt;sup>44 For detail on Hezbollah, see CRS Report R41446, Hezbollah: Background and Issues for Congress, by Casey L. Addis and Christopher M. Blanchard